 Directors and Officers

 SECTION 1.
 Board of Directors.

-The Board of Directors shall consist of the President, First Vice-President, Second Vice-President, a Zone Director for each Zone into which the membership is divided, and six (6) Directors at large, all of whom are members in good standing and residents of the United States.
-The Officers and Directors At Large shall be elected by the entire membership.
-In each Zone into which the membership is divided, the members of that Zone shall elect a Zone Director and an Alternate, also a member in good standing and a resident of the United States, who may in the absence or incapacity of the regularly elected Zone Director, attend such Board of Directors’ meetings and exercise therein the rights, powers, and privileges of the absent Director.
+The Board of Directors shall consist of the President, First Vice-President, Second Vice-President, a Zone Director for each Zone into which the membership is divided, and six (6) Directors at large, all of whom are Full Members in good standing and residents of the United States.
+The Officers and Directors At Large shall be elected by the Full Members.
+In each Zone into which the membership is divided, the Full Members of that Zone shall elect a Zone Director and an Alternate, also a Full Member in good standing and a resident of the United States, who may in the absence or incapacity of the regularly elected Zone Director, attend such Board of Directors’ meetings and exercise therein the rights, powers, and privileges of the absent Director.
 When the Zone Director is present at Board of Directors’ meetings, the Alternate may also attend, but may not vote at such meetings.
 The general management of the Club shall be entrusted to the Board of Directors.
 The Board of Directors shall elect, from its membership, a Chairman of the Board.
-The Board of Directors shall also appoint a Treasurer, a Secretary and a Delegate to the AKC, and may appoint an Assistant Treasurer and an Assistant Secretary, none of whom need be a member of the Board.
-Appointed officers and the AKC Delegate shall be members in good standing and shall take charge of their offices in the manner prescribed by the Board of Directors.
+The Board of Directors shall also appoint a Treasurer, a Secretary, an Assistant Treasurer and a Delegate to the AKC, and may appoint an Assistant Secretary, none of whom need be a member of the Board.
+Appointed officers and the AKC Delegate shall be Full Members in good standing and shall take charge of their offices in the manner prescribed by the Board of Directors.